 That boundary is important because digital legacy settings for families work best when they support professionals and official processes rather than trying to bypass them.
 A solicitor may advise what belongs in estate documents.
 A platform may define its account access rules.
 A password manager may provide emergency access.
 Evaheld can hold the surrounding instructions that make those systems understandable to family members.

 Search quality guidance from Google emphasises that helpful content should be created for people and should demonstrate practical value.
 The same standard applies to personal planning.
 A useful checklist is not a pile of vague reminders; it gives someone enough detail to take the next sensible step.
-That is why helpful content guidance is relevant here: clarity, context and usefulness matter when families are trying to act responsibly.
+That is why creating helpful content is relevant here: clarity, context and usefulness matter when families are trying to act responsibly.

 What to organise first